Where is the best place to stay in Rio for Carnival?

 To make sure you get the most out of your time during Carnival, I have to tell you about the best place to stay in Rio for Carnival and why this incredible festival is one I’ll never forget.

 Rio Carnival is one of Brazil’s most famous attractions and rightly so.
-After 6 months of traveling since Carnival in February 2017, it still holds top place for the highlight of my trip so far.
+Even 2 years after I went to Rio Carnival in 2017, it still holds top place for the highlight of my trip.

 What made Carnival so special and memorable?